Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

     and expanding macros: we run the early name resolver, run the macro expander, check if anything has changed, and do it again.

-    Let\'s look at an example of how the two systems differ, given this piece of code, and assuming that all these macro invocations expand to their input.
+    Let's look at an example of how the two systems differ, given this piece of code, and assuming that all these macro invocations expand to their input.